preetiroshan/Music-Maniaa/README.md

 # Music-Maniaa
-Created with CodeSandbox
+Created with CodeSandbox.
-This is a simple ReactJs app which recommends songs to the user based on the selected genre.
+*This is a simple ReactJs app which recommends songs to the user based on the selected genre.*